 How To Use Bait Stations To Get Rid of Mice & Rats

 Learn how this highly effective form of rodent control works and to choose the right one for your needs.

-- To quickly bait your rat or mouse, place the bait stations between the suspected nest and food source.
+- To quickly kill your rat or mouse, place the bait stations between the suspected nest and food source.

 - It's best to place the bait stations along the wall where the rodents are likely to follow.

-- For best results, place your bait stations for mice in intervals of 8 to 12 feet and intervals of 15 to 30 feet for rats.
+- For best results, place bait stations for mice at intervals of 8 to 12 feet and intervals of 15 to 30 feet for rats.

 If mice or rats have invaded your home or yard, you're perfectly within your rights to scream as loud as you can--for a good fifteen minutes.
 After that, you'll need to get serious about getting rid of these pests from your premises quickly.
 A single pair of mice can produce about (try not to scream again) fifty offspring in just one year and a pair of rats can produce anywhere from 24 to 84 offspring.
 Fortunately, using bait and bait stations to kill these trespassing pests is both simple and effective.

 How Effective Are Bait Stations At Controlling Rodents?

 How Do Tomcat Bait Stations Work?

 A bait station is not the same as a mouse or rat trap; rather, it is a clever device that harbors a bait block.
 The bait block looks and smells like rodent food but contains poison.
-Don't worry—the stations are designed to resist tampering from children or pets, check the product label to determine the type of station.
+Don't worry—the stations are designed to resist tampering from pets and/or children, check the product packaging to determine what type of station it is.
 The rodent, seeking out food, locates the bait station, crawls inside and nibbles the bait.
-Then it crawls back out and likely heads to its nest to die within a day or so.
-Tomcat sells various bait stations, approved by the EPA for either use indoors or outdoors, that are specifically designed to prevent tampering by kids or pets from accessing the secure bait depending on the type.
+Then it crawls back out and likely heads to its nest to die within a day or two.
+All Tomcat bait stations are EPA approved for either use indoors or outdoors, and are specifically designed to prevent tampering by kids or pets from accessing the secure bait depending on the type.